ibexa/documentation-developer/docs/tutorials/generic_field_type/5_add_a_field.md

 ## Create your content

-In **Content structure**, from the right sidebar menu, select **Create**.
+In **Content structure**, select **Create content**.
 There, under **Content**, you should see Point 2D Content Type you just added.
 Click it to create new content.

 ![Selecting Point 2D from sidebar](img/menu_point2d.png)

-In **New Point 2D** tab, you can fill in coordinates of your point, e.g. 3, 5.
+Here, you can fill in coordinates of your point, e.g. 3, 5.
 Provided coordinates will be used as a title for a new point.

 ![Creating Point 2D](img/creating_new_point2d.png)